Xenoblade Chronicles: Future Connected bridges the gap between the original story and the future of the series.

 - Yoko Shimomura, Manami Kiyota, Yasunori Mitsuda (Composers)

-- Manami is known for Xenoblade Chronicles 1-3.
+- Manami Kiyota: Xenoblade Chronicles 1-3.

 - Shinya Takahashi, Shuntaro Furukawa (Producers)

-Experience
+Future Connected Experience

-Having played Xenoblade Chronicles and Xenoblade Chronicles 2, I was eager to dive into this shorter, more focused expansion.
+Having played Xenoblade Chronicles and Xenoblade Chronicles 2, I was eager to this shorter, more focused expansion.
 My playthrough was completed on the Nintendo Switch in docked mode, using the 2x Movement Speed mod to help speed things up.
 While the game’s story isn’t as expansive as the main titles, Future Connected offers an intriguing slice of the Xenoblade experience, with the rich worldbuilding and deep character moments fans have come to expect.

 Main menu screen with title and serene sky